All Episodes

 They can't be wished away.

-So we need to come together in a bipartisan manner, have principal compromise where we deal with the 12 million, we deal with broken borders, we get a temporary worker program to my Republican friends.
+So we need to come together in a bipartisan manner, have principal compromise where we deal with the $12 million, we deal with broken borders, we get a temporary worker program to my Republican friends.

 To which we all say thank God.

-All right, Snurdly was somewhat right on his anecdotal theory that New York City is losing population.
+Snerdley was somewhat right on his anecdotal theory that New York City is losing population.

 New York State losing more residents than any other state in the country.

-The figures show that New York replaced California as the net migration outflow leader, an average of 182,886 people leaving every year.
+Based on surveys taken between 2000, and these are census numbers, 2000 and 2004, the figures show that New York replaced California as the net migration outflow leader, an average of 182,886 people leaving every year.

 That's nearly double California's average for the same period.

-Now the number is higher than the state figure because many of those leaving the metro region resettle in other areas of New York.
+Now, the number is higher than the state figure because many of those leaving the metro region resettle in other areas of New York.

 But despite the tremendous outflow, the overall city population at 8.2 million is growing due to increases in international immigration and a birth rate that is greater than the death rate.

-Anyway, these places are run by live.
+Anyway, these places are run by liberal.

 Well, wait a minute.